Taossi/A-Hong-Kong-smart-city-case-based-on-AWS-and-Node-RED/README.md

 A platform where we can set up our own instance and make connections to it.

 Node-RED:
-A programming tool where we can fetch data streams and do programming work.
+A programming tool where we can fetch data streams and do programming work(using Javascript).
 It also has the dashboard to present insights in relation to our smart city cases.

 MongoDB:
 A database that we use to store and analyze required data.